 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for 3 months after the last dose.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
+Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 3 months after the last dose.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Before taking this medicine, you and your child should be tested for G6PD deficiency or favism (blood disorder).
 Tafenoquine may cause hemolytic anemia in patients with these conditions.
 Talk to your doctor if you have concerns about this.

 This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you or your caregiver notice any of these side effects, tell your doctor right away.